roytang/blog/content/notes/2015/04/10153709742863912/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10153709742863912
 tags:
 - fbreposts04
+- grammar
 ---

 This one of those set of rules that while I don't know formally, I kind of know what sounds wrong and what doesn't, probably from reading too much.
-It's kind of grating sometimes because when someone is using the prepositions in the wrong way, I don't always know the rule to correct them with (if I...
-More
+It's kind of grating sometimes because when someone is using the prepositions in the wrong way, I don't always know the rule to correct them with (if I can be bothered to correct them)

 {{% quoted url="https://www.facebook.com/AmericanEnglishatState//posts/10153150945514123" label="American English at State's Facebook post" %}}